i4things/Gateway/src/arduino-esp32/README.md

 folder : gateway - contains code for open source i4things gateway for ESP32 LoRA platforms

-         to compile it you also need install the provided libraries : Log64, DHTesp, RadioHead ( this version is patched to work correctly on ESP32)
+        to compile it you also need to install the provided libraries : Log64, DHTesp, RadioHead ( this version is patched to work correctly on ESP32)

  	you need to decide which platform you want to compile it for : the off-the-shelf supported one are :  Heltec
 	LoRa32, TTGO v1, TTGO v2, TTGO v2,1